-The greatest asset adult students possess is self-motivation; no one is “forcing” them to take lessons.
-The same benefits younger students derive from musical training can be garnered by adults.
+The most significant asset adult students possess is self-motivation; no one is “forcing” them to take lessons.
+The same benefits that younger students derive from musical training can be garnered by adults.
 Adult students usually begin their training with 45 or 60-minute lessons, using the “Piano Adventures for Adults” method.
-This two-volume method moves quickly and incorporates many popular pieces, as well as standard repertoire from the classical period.
+This two-volume method moves quickly and incorporates many famous pieces, as well as standard repertoire from the classical period.

-Upon completion of the series, the adult student is ready to choose her own pieces, any from Bach to Badelt, or from Billy Joel to the Beatles.
+Upon completion of the series, adult students are ready to choose their pieces, any from Bach to Badelt, or from Billy Joel to the Beatles.

-An additional benefit for adult students at KeyNotes Piano Studio is our Adult Piano Forums, in which just the adults gather, and play for each other.
-While this meeting is voluntary, many students find that playing for each other both encourages and inspires them.
+An additional benefit for adult students at KeyNotes Piano Studio is our monthly Adult Piano Forums, in which just the adults gather, and play for each other.
+While these meetings are voluntary, many students find that playing for each other, both encourages and inspires them.

 For more information about our next meeting, please consult our calendar.

-In addition, many of my adult students choose to participate in the main recitals in December and June.
-Although participation of adult students is not mandatory, many do choose to perform, and often provide inspiration for the younger students.
+Many of my adult students choose to participate in the main recitals in December and June.
+Although participation of adult students is not mandatory, many do choose to perform, and often inspire the younger students.